crazycyke/cat-breeds-visualizer/README.md

 Notes
 - Some API responses include pagination metadata (current_page, last_page, total).
 The app surfaces that for the breeds request if available.
 - App state is saved to localStorage under the key cbv_state.

+Privacy
+- This app is client-side only; requests go directly from your browser to https://catfact.ninja
+- Your IP address and User-Agent are visible to the API provider, as with any direct HTTP request
+- No secrets are required or stored; settings are saved locally in your browser’s localStorage only
+- If you deploy this to a shared environment (e.g., GitHub Pages), be aware that all fetching occurs from visitors’ browsers

 Architecture (Mermaid)
 ```mermaid